 2. saving marriage: You give each other security

 No one makes you feel more secure than your own family and spouse.
 Does that also apply to you?
 Then hops and malt are far from lost.
-If you still feel safe and secure with the other person, the stars are very good that you will be happy for a long time to come if you continue to care for each other.
+Do you still feel safe with the other person? salvaged and sure, the stars are very good that you will be happy for a long time if you continue to care for each other.